 After we started doing this, Friday evenings became almost heavenly instead of hectic.
 The children set the table while I put the final touches on dinner.
 My oldest daughter loved flowers, so she often made a flower arrangement to adorn the table.
 We played soft, gentle music in the background, and we gathered at the table to begin the Sabbath with prayer.
 Our family members started a tradition of talking about the activities of the past week, and relating spiritual lessons based on some of those events.
 During their teen years, the conversations sometimes seemed strained, but we always did converse.
 My children are adults now.
 When we all come together, one fond memory that they all share is their weekly Sabbath dinner.

-God commands us to observe the Sabbath (Exodus 20:8), and Christ affirms that the Sabbath was made for mankind (Mark 2:27).
+God commands us to observe the Sabbath (Exodus 20:8), and Christ affirms that the Sabbath (as well as the other holy days in God's annual cycle) was made for mankind (Mark 2:27).
 God’s people are blessed to understand this weekly gift from Him.
 If we as wives and mothers use the entire preparation day—beginning Thursday at sunset—and get the whole family involved, we can begin the Sabbath with our hearts and minds prepared to observe it.
-We can then truly call the Sabbath a delight, and receive its blessings (Isaiah 58:13-14).
+We can then truly call the Sabbath a delight, and receive its blessings (Isaiah 58:13–14).